BOOK NOW

 What’s the closest airport?

-Zagreb airport (ZAG) is a short taxi ride to the center of town.
-Zagreb airport is available through connecting flights in European hubs such as Paris, Amsterdam, Frankfurt or London.
-Venice airport Milan Malpensa (MXP) is a large airport with many direct flights per day to the US.
+Ljubljana airport is a short taxi ride to the center of town.
+Ljubljana airport is available through connecting flights in European hubs such as Paris, Amsterdam, Frankfurt or London.
+Venice airport (VCE) is a large airport with direct flights to the US.
 It is less than one hour in a car service from the trip’s end point.
 Trains are also available.

 How do we get there?

-The tour starts at the hotel in central Zagreb.
-There are many connecting flights to Zagreb.
-At the end, the tour ends in the Vilpava Valley, which is less than an hour drive to Trieste and about 90 minutes to Venice airport (VCE).
+The tour starts at the hotel in central Ljubljana.
+There are many connecting flights to Ljubljana.
+At the end, the tour ends in the Rovijn, which is about 90 minutes to Trieste.

 How much walking is there?